cobrasanjay1/Termux_Battery_Status/README.md

 ## Features

 - Monitors battery status in real-time using the Termux API.
+- Sets the media volume to 15 (max)
 - Announces the battery percentage when it reaches 80% or higher using Termux TTS.
 - Exits when the charger is unplugged.